- 93 apartments and cottages

 - A wealth of history

-- Great facilities - including indoor pool, games room, and Good Food Guide-listed on-site restaurant
+- Great facilities - including indoor pool and games room

 - 46 glorious beaches

-Located just a mile from the village of Beaumaris, on the beautiful Welsh island of Anglesey, is historic Henllys – formerly a Franciscan Friary, now converted into comfortable, stylish cottages and apartments.
+Located just a mile from the town of Beaumaris, on the beautiful Welsh island of Anglesey, is historic Henllys – formerly a Franciscan Friary, now converted into comfortable, stylish cottages and apartments.

 Henllys, together with its county-standard 18-hole Golf Course, commands 150 acres of hillside parkland, overlooking Beaumaris Castle, the Menai Strait and, beyond, the spectacular mountain ranges of Snowdonia.